 - LIVING WELL: Personally-tested product roundups and reviews, letters of recommendation + odes to favorite products and experiences, guides to living the good life, essays about sex and love — basically, anything on living a good life, as long as what you’re covering is vegan + cruelty-free.
 These pitches are much more likely to be considered if you can include high-quality photography as part of your story.

 - ANIMALS: photo essays that make our hearts feel full, personal stories about animals that changed your life, animal behavior and science with a unique angle, and animal-related humor.
 Always looking for more stuff in this category, especially as it results to the most typically exploited animals like cows, pigs, chickens, etc.

 - TRAVEL: Vegan-friendly weekend itineraries, restaurant recommendations, personal reflections and opinions on travel, and general travel tips / perspectives.
-We’re focused at the moment primarily on travel essays and global profiles, and we’re looking for more coverage of Africa.
+We’re focused at the moment primarily on travel essays and global profiles.

 - JUSTICE: Reporting on animal cruelty and environmental issues, intersectional examinations of social justice + animal rights, profiles of and interviews with global activist organizations and individuals, hot takes and calls to action that draw on issues that are in the current zeitgeist.

 - FUN: Relatable, humorous lists and essays about being vegan and vegan identity, memes and charts, comics, essays about pop culture through a vegan or animal-loving lens (see: Radicalizers, which we continue to accept pitches for), personal challenges, just whatever voicey/silly/dumb ideas you’ve got that might be relevant to Tenderly (we’d like more of those!).

 Right now (10/7/19), we’re looking in particular for more: